bitRaybytes/VulnaRebel/README.md

 Contributions, ideas, bug reports, and feature suggestions are welcome.

 As the project evolves, additional challenge modules and improvements to the core architecture will be added.

+To run outside Docker for local development, you additionally need:
+- JDK 25
+- Maven 3.9+

+Publish the database port for local JDBC connections by adding `5432:5432` under the `db` service ports in `docker-compose.yaml`, then update `database.url.prod` in `DatabaseManager` to use `database.url.dev` instead of `db`.

 ## License